Hun River (Liao River tributary): Geography

 The Hun River's headwaters arise from the Qian Mountains, the western branch of the Changbai Mountains, where the river is also called Nalu River (纳噜水) or Red River (红河), and flows into the 5,437 km3 Dahuofang Reservoir (大伙房水库), which supplies drinking water to the surrounding cities of Shenyang, Fushun, Liaoyang, Anshan, Panjin, Yingkou, and Dalian.

 Until 1958, the Hun River joined the Taizi River and the Wailiao River (then the left and main distributary of the Liao River) near Haicheng.
-Together, they formed the Daliao River, which drains into the Liaodong Bay.
-The confluence of the three rivers was known as "the Trident River."
+Together, they formed the Daliao River, which drains into the Liaodong Bay at Yingkou.
+The confluence of the three rivers was known as the "Trident River".

 In 1958, a river engineering project was conducted to address flood control problem in the coastal area near Yingkou.
-The upper reaches of the Wailiao River at Liujianfang was blocked off, diverting the Liao River towards the Shuangtaizi River.
+The upper reaches of the Wailiao River at Liujianfang Village was blocked off, diverting the Liao River entirely towards the Shuangtaizi River.
 This effectively separated the Hun and Taizi rivers from the main body of Liao River system.
 Since 1958 the Hun and Taizi rivers are considered an independent river system of their own, and are no longer part of the Liao River system.